klrmn/Unittest-One/README.md

 # Overview #
 This project's intention is to extend the unittestzero package to include methods to verify complex data types found in APIs.
 The unittestzero project can be found [on github](https://github.com/AutomatedTester/unittest-zero) and it's documentation can be found [here](http://oss.theautomatedtester.co.uk/unittest-zero/epydoc/index.html).
 The testmania project can be found [on github](https://github.com/nailxx/testmania) and its documentation can be found [here](http://nailxx.github.com/testmania/).

+This module works with python 2.6 and 2.7 but not 3.2.

 ## Installation ##

 This package is not yet available on pypy.
 Please build it from source.